ShrJamal/shrjamal/README.md

 Hi there, I'm Jamal 👋

-I'm a software developer based in Morocco.
-I'm passionate about building software and learning new technologies.
+I am a dedicated full-stack web developer based in Morocco, committed to crafting innovative software solutions.
+My passion for technology drives me to continuously learn and master new frameworks, and tools.
 <br/>
 <br/>